Download: AI Sovereignty Framework for Tribal Nations (.docx)

 Pillar One: NCAI Resolution NC-24-008 and the Center for Tribal Digital Sovereignty

 In 2024, the National Congress of American Indians passed Resolution NC-24-008, formally defining digital sovereignty for tribal governments.
-The resolution defines digital sovereignty as the exercise of sovereign authority over physical and virtual network infrastructure and the intangible virtual digital jurisdictional aspects of the acquisition, storage, transmission, access and use of data, including policy developments that impact the tribe's digital footprint in local and virtual spaces.6
+The resolution defines it as the exercise of sovereign authority over physical and virtual network infrastructure and the intangible virtual digital jurisdictional aspects of the acquisition, storage, transmission, access and use of data, including policy developments that impact the tribe's digital footprint in local and virtual spaces.6

 Pillar Two: The CLOUD Act as the Digital Allotment Act